Protestantism in the Republic of Ireland: Treatment of Protestants

 However, Delaney writes that southern Protestants were "penalised and ill-treated" for being a cultural minority.
-Nationalism, which was in essence Catholic and Gaelic, took on a triumphalist tone in the state.
-Social policy during the 1922-1932 government administration was largely based on Catholic beliefs, and events such as the Eucharistic Congress of 1932 helped reinforce the exalted status the Catholic Church enjoyed.
-The zenith of this anti-British, Catholic and Gaelic ethos came about after the 1932 election, exemplified by the newly elected Taoiseach, Éamon de Valera, who refused to change or compromise on his views of a united Ireland that emphasised Gaelic and Catholic values.
+Nationalism, which was in essence Roman Catholic and Gaelic, took on a triumphalist tone in the state.
+Social policy during the 1922-1932 government administration was largely based on Roman Catholic beliefs, and events such as the Eucharistic Congress of 1932 helped reinforce the exalted status the Catholic Church enjoyed.
+The zenith of this anti-British, Roman Catholic and Gaelic ethos came about after the 1932 election, exemplified by the newly elected Taoiseach, Éamon de Valera, who refused to change or compromise on his views of a united Ireland that emphasised Gaelic and Roman Catholic values.

 Cosgrove writes that Protestant children were treated fairly and at times given preferential treatment in the education system.
-However, during the 1930s despite the fact that education in the Free State was under denominational control, Catholicism became more influential and pervasive in the Irish governments education policy, resulting in the Catholic Church having more control over the education system than any other country in the world.
+However, during the 1930s despite the fact that education in the Free State was under denominational control, Catholicism became more influential and pervasive in the Irish governments education policy, resulting in the Roman Catholic Church having more control over the education system than any other country in the world.

 One of the most famous incidents of overt discrimination against Protestants was the Dunbar-Harrison case in 1930.
 In this instance a Protestant, Letitia Dunbar-Harrison, applied to become a librarian.
-The Mayo Library Committee, mostly composed of prominent local Catholics including a bishop, originally said that she had inadequate knowledge of Irish for the role.
+The Mayo Library Committee, mostly composed of prominent local Roman Catholics including a bishop, originally said that she had inadequate knowledge of Irish for the role.
 Later during the debate it was remarked "could a Protestant be trusted to hand out books to Catholics?".
 Dunbar-Harrison was appointed, with the support of the national government, but in the fall-out Mayo County Council was dissolved, and there was strong opposition to the appointment from some prominent Catholic clerics and politicians.
-Despite the government standing its ground on the appointment, a boycott of the library resulted in W. T. Cosgrave, President of the Executive Council, and Catholic Archbishop of Tuam, Dr. Thomas Gilmartin, coming to an agreement to transfer Dunbar-Harrison from Mayo library to a post in Dublin in January 1932.
+Despite the government standing its ground on the appointment, a boycott of the library resulted in W. T. Cosgrave, President of the Executive Council, and Roman Catholic Archdiocese of Tuam, Thomas Gilmartin, coming to an agreement to transfer Dunbar-Harrison from Mayo library to a post in Dublin in January 1932.

 Another incident of overt discrimination against Protestants was the Fethard-on-Sea boycott in County Wexford, 1957.
-In this instance a local Protestant woman who had married a Catholic fled to Belfast after failing to honour her promise to educate her children as Catholics.
-This resulted in Catholics backed by a number of Catholic priests and bishops boycotting Protestant businesses in the area despite condemnation from the Irish government.
+In this instance a local Protestant woman who had married a Roman Catholic fled to Belfast after failing to honour her promise to educate her children as Roman Catholics.
+This resulted in Roman Catholics backed by a number of Roman Catholic priests and bishops boycotting Protestant businesses in the area despite condemnation from the Irish government.